-Bihar: Six dead after Seemanchal Express derails, rescue operations underway
+Bihar: Six killed after Seemanchal Express derails, probe ordered

 Patna, Feb 03: Nine bogies of the Jogbani-Anand Vihar Terminal Seemanchal Express have derailed.
 The incident took place at Bihar's Sahadai Buzurg at around 3.52 am on Sunday.